RedisGrafana/grafana-redis-app/README.md

 ### Run using `docker-compose` for development

-Application plug-in and Redis Data Source have to be built following [BUILD](https://github.com/RedisGrafana/grafana-redis-app/blob/master/BUILD.md) instructions before starting using `docker-compose/dev.yml` file.
+Application plug-in and Redis Data Source have to be built following [BUILD](https://github.com/RedisGrafana/grafana-redis-app/blob/master/BUILD.md) instructions before starting.

 Project provides `docker-compose/dev.yml` to start Redis with Redis Labs modules and Grafana 7.0.